dojo/docs/developer/design/bootstrap.rst

     dojo/_base/fx - contains standard dojo base machinery included in browser environments as per the v1.x line.
 This are the modules listed in dojo/_base/browser

-The module dojo (which resolve to the resource dojo/main.js) causes all of the module listed above to be loaded.
+The module dojo (which resolves to the resource dojo/main.js) causes all of the module listed above to be loaded.
 Put another way, writing...

 .. code-block :: javascript